happycog/VMG-Chosen-Member/README.md

 Warranty/License
 --------
 There's no warranty of any kind.
-If you find a bug, please tell report it or submit a pull request with a fix.
-It's provided completely as-is; if something breaks, you lose data, or something else bad happens, the author(s) and owner(s) of this plugin are in no way responsible.
+If you find a bug, please report it or submit a pull request with a fix.
+It's provided completely as-is; if something breaks, you lose data, or something else bad happens, the author(s) and owner(s) of this add-on are in no way responsible.

-This plugin is owned by [Vector Media Group, Inc](http://www.vectormediagroup.com).
+This add-on is owned by [Vector Media Group, Inc](http://www.vectormediagroup.com).
 You can modify it and use it for your own personal or commercial projects, but you can't redistribute it.